emrey99/TradingWeb/README.md

 # Description
 Website about trading .
-HTML and CSS used .
-Flask will be added
+HTML and CSS used.

 # Technology